nervosnetwork/docs.nervos.org/website/docs/tech-explanation/consensus.md

 To achieve Nervos' objectives, a consensus mechanism without compromise is imperative.
 Proof of Work (PoW) emerged as the optimal choice with the following advantages over Proof of Stake (PoS):

-- **Decentralization**: PoW mining adapts to external factors, such as mining equipments, energy consumption, and regulation.
+- **Decentralization**: PoW mining adapts to external factors, such as mining equipment, energy consumption, and regulation.
 This necessitates ongoing reinvestment to maintain competitiveness, thereby discouraging monopolization in the long run.
 - **Security**: PoW offers a simpler and more robust framework, requiring fewer assumptions than alternative consensus mechanisms.
 This reduces the potential for security vulnerabilities and ensures a more secure network overall.
 - **Fairness**: PoW mitigates advantages favoring early participants.
 Unlike PoS, where rewards are deterministically awarded and favor those who enter the system early, PoW ensures a more equitable distribution of rewards over time.